The Padjelanta trail

 The easiest way to reach Kvikkjokk is by bus from Jokkmokk.
 The nearest train station is in Murjek, and there are often direct connections from Murjek to Kvikkjokk.
 For more information about getting to Kvikkjokk, visit STF Kvikkjokk Mountain Station.

-Below you’ll find the different stages of the Padjelanta trail, including distances, accommodation, and other useful hiking information.
+Below is an overview of the stages along the Padjelanta Trail, including distances, accommodation and other relevant hiking information.

 2 + 14 kilometres, 3-5 hours of hiking